alisa-uthi/flutter-getya/README.md

 # GetYa

-"GETYA" application is a online shopping platform for medical products.
+"GETYA" application is an online shopping platform for medical products.
 And this is a class project.